How To Swim On Your Period

 Are they easy to care for?

 Yes!
-Not only is the fabric in Kt Swim chlorine and seawater resistant, but they also have 50+ UPF protection.
-That means you’re good to swim on your period in any body of water of your choice.
-So slap on some sunscreen, hop into your Kt Swim and let’s go swimming!
+Not only is the fabric in period swimwear chlorine and seawater resistant, but they also have 50+ UPF protection.
+That means your teen is good to swim on their period in any body of water of your choice.
+So tell them to slap on some sunscreen and hop into their favorite Kt Swim—let’s go swimming!

-How do I find the right size for me?
+How do I find the right size for my teen?

-You can find sizing charts on every product page, but if you’re not sure or need help double checking you can book a free virtual fit appointment with one of our fit experts!
-They’ll make sure you get the right size so you can just keep swimming.
+You can find sizing charts on every product page, but if you’re not sure or need help double checking, you can book a free virtual fit appointment with one of our fit experts.
+They’ll make sure your teen gets the right size so they're completely vacation ready.

-With a ton of different styles, colors, and patterns, don't wait to shop our entire period swimwear collection here!
+With a ton of different styles, colors, and patterns, don't wait to shop our entire period swimwear collection.

 So, at the end of the day, can you swim on your period?
 At Kt, we believe the answer is a resounding Yes!
-But if you don’t want to, that’s totally cool, too.
+But if your teen doesn't want to, that’s totally cool, too.

 Download KT's free period guide today!